HazelvdW/MUSIFEAST-17/README.md

 ------------

-A paper describing the creation of this dataset is currenly under review (_van der Walle, H. A., Wu, W., Margulis, E. H., & Jakubowski, K. (under review).
+A paper describing the creation of this dataset is currenly under in print (_van der Walle, H. A., Wu, W., Margulis, E. H., & Jakubowski, K. (in print).
 MUSIFEAST-17: MUsic Stimuli for Imagination, Familiarity, Emotion, and Aesthetic STudies across 17 genres._).

 All music stimuli, normative data tables, and supplementary materials can also be accessed via the MUSIFEAST-17 repository on OSF, https://osf.io/5ebz2